SalehAlhuqayl/CSV-Reader---Auto-Copy-Tool/README.md

 - Another program might be using the clipboard
 - Try clicking the cell display to copy manually

+## 🎯 New in This Version

+- ✨ **Header Row Support** - See column names with each value ✅
+- 📊 **Excel (.xlsx) Support** - Works with Excel files ⏳ (temporarily disabled - see note below)
+- 🎨 **Dark Mode** - Beautiful dark theme toggle ✅
+- ⌨️ **Keyboard Shortcuts** - Arrow keys, Space, F1 ✅
+- ❓ **Help System** - Built-in help dialog ✅

+> **Note:** Excel support is temporarily disabled due to NuGet package download issues.
+All other features are working perfectly!
+Excel can be re-enabled once the network issue is resolved.
+See `UPGRADE_NOTES.md` for details.

-## Future Features
+## 🔮 Future Enhancements

-We're planning to add:
-- Support for Excel files (.xlsx)
-- Keyboard shortcuts for faster navigation
-- Dark mode theme
-- Remember your last file and position
+- Remember last file and position
+- Multiple worksheet support for Excel
+- Export filtered data
+- Custom keyboard shortcuts

 ## License